IfGF-UUlm/CPG-summarization/README.md

 - cohere-haystack
 - streamlit

-You can install all dependencies by running `conda env create -f environment.yml`.
+You can install all dependencies by running `conda env create -f environment.yml -p ./env`.

 ## Example
 The application is made openly available on huggingface spaces: https://huggingface.co/spaces/IfGF-UUlm/ChatCPG-demo